-Often referred to as “the heart of the city,” the Mission District covers the area east of Twin Peaks to the James Lick Freeway, and south of Market Street to Cesar Chavez Street.
-Because of its geographical configuration that insulates it from the city’s fog and wind that affects so many other areas of town, the district’s sunny climate makes it a pleasant place in which to live.
-In recent years, the Mission has become a destination spot for specialty restaurants and shops, as well as having a burgeoning club scene.
+The Mission District, in the heart of downtown San Francisco, covers the area east of Twin Peaks to the James Lick Freeway and south of Market Street to Cesar Chavez Street.
+Insulated from the fog and wind affecting much of the rest of the city, residents enjoy a rare number of sunny days.
+In recent years the Mission has become a hub for specialty restaurants, shops and night clubs.

 The Mission Station was first built in 1902 at 17th and Treat Streets, after which it was relocated in 1950 to 1240 Valencia Street.
 In 1994, the station was rebuilt and expanded to three times its original size.
 The red-brick building with its bright green front door includes a spacious lobby and a community room for monthly meetings.
 This station is part of the San Francisco Police Department's Metro Division.

 Captain Gaetano Caltagirone belongs to the first generation of his Sicilian family to be born and raised in San Francisco.
 He earned a Bachelor of Science degree in Business Administration from St. Mary’s College before deciding to make his career in law enforcement.
 He has worked as a patrol officer in the Bayview, Central, Park, and Southern districts, and as a sergeant in the Tenderloin District.
 On his promotion to lieutenant he was responsible for the Market Street foot beat patrol and served as lieutenant of patrol at Southern Station.
 He also worked in the Airport Bureau’s Traffic and Patrol Divisions and as lieutenant of the Taraval Station Investigation Team and at Tenderloin Station.
 Caltagirone became the acting night captain at Mission Station in July 2017, taking over as captain three months later.